ClementTsang/bottom/README.md

 Widgets can hold different time intervals independently.
 These time intervals can be adjusted using the `-t`/`--default_time_value` and `-d`/`--time_delta` options, or their corresponding config options.

-### Maximizing
+### Expand

 Only care about one specific widget?
-You can go to that widget and hit `Enter` to make that widget take up the entire drawing area.
+You can go to that widget and hit `e` to make that widget expand and take up the entire drawing area.

 ### Basic mode